Upper and Lower Bounds on the Smoothed Complexity of the Simplex Method

 \section{Abstract}

 The simplex method for linear programming is known to be highly efficient in practice, and understanding its performance from a theoretical perspective is an active research topic.
 The framework of smoothed analysis, first introduced by Spielman and Teng (JACM '04) for this purpose, defines the smoothed complexity of solving a linear program with $d$ variables and $n$ constraints as the expected running time when Gaussian noise of variance $\sigma^2$ is added to the LP data.
-We prove that the smoothed complexity of the simplex method is $O(\sigma^{-3/2} d^{13/4}\log^{7/4} n)$, improving the dependence on $1/\sigma$ compared to the previous bound of $O(\sigma^{-2} d^2\sqrt{\log n})$.
+We prove that the smoothed complexity of the simplex method is $O(\sigma^{-3/2} d^{13/4}\log^{5/4} n)$, improving the dependence on $1/\sigma$ compared to the previous bound of $O(\sigma^{-2} d^2\sqrt{\log n})$.
 We accomplish this through a new analysis of the \emph{shadow bound}, key to earlier analyses as well.
-Illustrating the power of our new method, we use our method to prove a nearly tight upper bound on the smoothed complexity of two-dimensional polygons.
+Illustrating the power of our new approach, we moreover prove a nearly tight upper bound on the smoothed complexity of two-dimensional polygons.

-We also establish the first non-trivial lower bound on the smoothed complexity of the simplex method, proving that the \emph{shadow vertex simplex method} requires at least $\Omega \Big(\min \big(\sigma^{-1/2} d^{-1/2}\log^{-1/4} d,2^d \big) \Big)$ pivot steps with high probability.
+We also establish the first non-trivial lower bound on the smoothed complexity of the simplex method, proving that the \emph{shadow vertex simplex method} requires, with a given auxiliary objective, at least $\Omega \Big(\min \big(\sigma^{-1/2} d^{-1/2}\log^{-1/4} d,2^d \big) \Big)$ pivot steps with high probability.
 A key part of our analysis is a new variation on the extended formulation for the regular $2^k$-gon.
-We end with a numerical experiment that suggests this analysis could be further improved.
+We end with a numerical experiment that suggests our lower bound could be further improved.